JerryFans/hello_chat_gpt/README.md

 brew install hello_chat_gpt

 ```

-export your ChatGPT ApiKey to .zshrc or .bash_profile like
+go to "https://platform.openai.com/account/api-keys" generate your ApiKey and export your ChatGPT ApiKey to .zshrc or .bash_profile like

 ```